 MY INJURY JOURNEY

 On the 29th of July 2023, an ordinary day of playing rugby league turned into a life changing experience.
 I unfortunately suffered a dislocation and fracture of my left hip.
-This blog will outline my recovery post-surgery, how I’m going now and how my rehabilitation is progressing.

 SURGERY

 Once I arrived at hospital, I was immediately sent for an X-ray.
 Once there, doctors described how I had not only dislocated my hip, but also fractured my femoral head (the part of your hip that sits in the joint).
-The injury is so rare that doctors had thought I was in a car crash before hearing my story.

 I was then immediately rushed into surgery to put my hip back into place, but because of the fracture I also had to have a traction device in my knee to ensure my hip remained stable.

-I was then transferred to St George Hospital and 2 days after dislocating my hip went in for my second operation to insert some screws into my hip.
+I was then transferred to St George Hospital ↗ and 2 days after dislocating my hip went in for my second operation to insert some screws into my hip.
 Thankfully, once in theatre, the surgeon was actually surprised.
 My hip was in better shape then originally thought as they feared I was going to need a hip replacement at first.
-Both operations went smoothly and I was sent home the day after my second operation.

 Recovery